abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 This arrangement allows us to compare any two points by just seeing which one is above the other e.g. to spot the *join* of two elements, you just have to identify the ones they connect to and see which one is lowest.

-Examples of partial orders
-===
+Color order
+---

 We all know many examples of total orders (any form of chart or ranking is a total order), but there are probably not so many obvious examples of partial orders that we can think of off the top of our head.
 So let's see some.
 In addition to providing a little context, this will help us understand joins and see why are they significant.

-Color order
----

 To stay true to our form, let's revisit our color-mixing monoid and create a color-mixing partial order in which all colors point to colors that contain them.